What can I see on the map?

 to stride out on a Public Right of Way or take advantage of the

-freedom of Access land, just ‘zoom’ into our colour map and find
+freedom of Access land, just ‘zoom’ into our colour map to the

-where you can go.
-For those of you more interested in walking on
+visible.
+For those of you more interested in walking on Open Access

-Open Access land, sometimes known as 'the right to roam' and shaded
+land, sometimes known as 'the right to roam' and shaded in yellow

-in yellow on our maps, please remember to read the information we
+on our maps, please remember to read the information we provide

 exclusion that might be in place on your visit.
 Please also